ulsa/javawordgraph/README.md

 ----------
 Google Collections doesn't have a fold either.
 In this step, you will implement fold.

 Fold takes an initial value, but reduce doesn't.
 Fold takes a function f, an initial value val, and a collection coll. f should be a function of 2 arguments.
-Reduce returns the result of applying f to val and the first item in coll, then applying f to that result and the 2nd item, etc.
+Fold returns the result of applying f to val and the first item in coll, then applying f to that result and the 2nd item, etc.

-Here is a skeleton for the fold function:
+Here is a skeleton for fold:

     public class Collections3 {
         public static <A,B> A fold(Function2<A, B, A> f, A initial, Iterable<B> coll) {